City Guide: Portland

 🗓️ Best Time to Visit

-Oregon is a fun state to visit year-round, depending on what activities you want to do while in town.
+Oregon is a fun state to visit year-round, depending on what activities you want to do while here.

-• 🍂 Fall – The best time to visit to witness the dense Oregon forest transform into vibrant fall foliage colors.
+• 🍂 Fall – The best time to visit to witness Oregon’s dense forests transform into vibrant red and yellow hues.
+Temperatures in early fall are perfect for hiking in both western and eastern Oregon.

-• 🌞 Summer – The best time to visit Oregon for the warmest and driest weather, plus fun outdoor summer events!
+• 🌞 Summer – The best time to visit western Oregon for the warmest and driest weather, plus outdoor summer events.
+Be cautious with the heat in eastern Oregon’s high desert.

-• ❄️ Winter – Ideal for skiing, snowboarding, saving money on accommodation, and visiting tourist sites without crowds.
+• ❄️ Winter – Winter is ideal for skiing, snowboarding around the Cascades, saving money on accommodation, and visiting tourist sites without crowds.
+This is the rainy season in western Oregon, and there will be snow in the east.

 🚌 Getting In & Around

-• 🚗 Driving – Go where you want, when you want by renting your own car in Oregon.
+• 🚗 Driving – Go where you want, when you want by renting your own car.
+A car is practically essential if you’re exploring remote stretches of eastern Oregon.

-• 🚇 Public Transit – The cheapest way to transport around major cities in Oregon.
+• 🚇 Public Transit – The cheapest way to get around major cities in Oregon.

-• 🚴♀️ Biking – Biking is one of the more popular ways to get around in OR, and a money saver too!
+• 🚴♀️ Biking – Biking is one of the more popular ways to get around in cities like Portland and Corvallis, which have invested heavily in biking infrastructure.
+You can also ride along Oregon’s many scenic bikeways.

 • 🛴 Scooters – Major cities like Portland have public scooters available for a small fee.